-The 2nd annual Conference on the Economics of Crime and Justice aims to assemble scholars from around the world to discuss recent work on issues involving the economics of crime and the criminal justice system.
-We are particularly interested in studies that address pressing policy issues, long-standing problems in the field, or innovative methods.
+The 2nd annual Conference on the Economics of Crime and Justice aims to assemble scholars from around the world to discuss recent work on issues involving the economics of crime and the criminal justice system, with a specific focus on studies that address pressing policy issues, long-standing problems in the field, and innovative methods.

-Given that we had to postpone the 2020 conference in London, we renew our call for papers for the second annual Conference on the Economics of Crime and Justice.
-We have now finalized June 4-5, 2021 as the new date for this event, which will be hosted online via Zoom 9 am – 2 pm Central Time.
-Please submit your papers for consideration by January 10, 2021, sending your paper (preferred) or abstract to firstname.lastname@example.org with Chicago/LSE Crime in the subject header.
-Authors of accepted papers will be notified in early February.
-Presenters are expected to attend the full conference.
-If you cannot attend the full conference, please note your availability in your submission.
+Given that we had to postpone the 2020 conference in London, we have now finalized June 4-5, 2021 as the new date for this event, which will be hosted online via Zoom 9 am – 2 pm Central Time.

 For more information on the 2019 conference, please click here.